jsirgo/lvm-discord-bot/resources/README.md

 # Sound Discord bot
-## Sounds and sound data configuration
+## Sound files and sound data configuration
 This folder must contain the sounds used by the bot and also the json files that contain the data regarding the sounds.

 ### Include sound files to the project